Tracer1337/open-positions/README.md

 # Open Positions

-We count positions in Engineering / IT that are located in US / Europe.
+We count positions in Engineering / IT that are located in US / Europe (or remote).

 | Logo | Company | Open Positions | Employees |
 |:---:|---|---|---|